huff-language/huff-docs/src/resources/cli/README.md

 Arguments: `[CONSTANTS]`

-Passing the `-c` flag allows you to override and set constants for the current compliation environment.
+Passing the `-c` flag allows you to override and set constants for the current compilation environment.
 Literals must be supplied in `0x` format and be <= 32 bytes.

 Example:
 ```shell